How Do You Get Meningitis?

 • Parasitic Meningitis:

-• Not contagious, but usually occur as a result of contact with stagnant water, dirt, feces, or raw fish, poultry, or produce.
+• Not contagious, but it usually occurs due to contact with stagnant water, dirt, feces, or raw fish, poultry, or produce.

 • The most well-known kind is also known as PAM (primary amebic meningoencephalitis) and is caused by an ameba called Naegleria fowleri, known colloquially as the “brain-eating bacteria.”